mono-koto/build-with-pyusd/docs/smart-contract/05-accept-pyusd.md

 }
 ```

-Now our tests are passing again.
+Now our tests should be passing again.
 Lovely!

+> [!NOTE]
-The behavior of the ERC-20 token depends on how it is implemented.
+> The behavior of the ERC-20 token depends on how it is implemented.
 Correctly implemented ERC-20s will now allow insufficient balances to be spent, nor will allow spenders to go over their allowance.

 While it's outside the purview of our own contract (and is the responsibility of PYUSD, which of course does everything correctly), if you want to see these error cases in action, you can add some failure tests: